 - Protocols and processes to ensure that when hardware and software that is no longer maintained or supported it is removed/replaced.

-- When hardware and software is not maintained they are not longer tested for security vulnerabilities, leaving these devices open to exploitation.
+- When hardware and software are not maintained they are no longer tested for security vulnerabilities, leaving these devices open to exploitation.

-- Processes to identify, assess and mitigate risk in your end-to-end supply chain with the intended to prevent issues and loss mitigation if issues do occur.
+- Processes to identify, assess and mitigate risk in your end-to-end supply chain with the intention to prevent issues and loss mitigation if issues do occur.

 - Cybercriminals are known to attack a selected target via their supply chain when they have been unsuccessful in a direct attack.